 Objective To grow capital over a five year period.
 Investment policy What the fund invests in 80% to 100% in company shares.
 Up to 20% in bonds, cash and near cash, other transferable securities, other funds (up to 10%) managed by Artemis and third party funds, money market instruments, and derivatives.
-Use of derivatives The fund may use derivatives for efficient portfolio management purposes to: • reduce risk • manage the fund efficiently Where the fund invests United Kingdom, including companies in other countries that are headquartered or have a significant part of their activities in the United Kingdom.
-Industries the fund invests in • Any Other limitations specific to this fund • None Investment strategy is used to iden companies that • The manager s need re-finance indifference ('s often have the growth. • Companies are tively managed. ven, bottom-up stock selection process tify unrecognized growth potential in at are often out-of-favour. seeks companies that are in recovery, sing or are suffering from investor special situations').
-These companies optential to deliver significant capital erassessed on the basis of absolute alluation with consideration to potential Benchmarks UK stockmark a 'comparator performance of fund is not res • IA UK All Com A group of oth in similar asse Investment As benchmark' as indicator of the performance of the et, in which the fund invests.
+Use of derivatives The fund may use derivatives: • for investment purposes to achieve the fund objective, including by taking long and short positions • to produce additional income or growth • for efficient portfolio management purposes to reduce risk and manage the fund efficiently Where the fund invests United Kingdom, including companies in other countries that are headquartered or have a significant part of their activities in the United Kingdom.
+Industries the fund invests in • Any Other limitations specific to this fund Total short exposures to equity derivatives will not exceed 10% of the fund.
+Investment strategy of information economic ana collect, assess • A company's v it operates is a • While conside company, the valuations are peers and that future upgrade • Short position generates ideas from a number of sources, detailed financial analysis and wider lysis.
+A systematic approach is used to 6, and cross-reference this information. aluation relative to the industry in which also considered. ring factors which are unique to a manager seeks companies whose overly conservative in relation to their provide attractive opportunities for a Benchmarks UK stockmark a 'comparator performance of fund is not res • IA UK All Com A group of oth in similar asse Investment As benchmark' ag indicator of the performance of the et, in which the fund invests.
 It acts as benchmark' against which the fund's can be compared.
-Management of the tricted by this benchmark.
-I panies NR er asset managers' funds that invest types as this fund, collated by the isociation.
+Management of the tricted by this benchmark. panies NR er asset managers' funds that invest types as this fund, collated by the isociation.
 It acts as a 'comparator gainst which the fund's performance can Management of the fund is not restricted